Written by David Skinner

 • Ignitable waste

-Bottom line - any hazardous waste that will ultimately end up in some form of land disposal or disbursement is required to meet all applicable treatment standards prior to such disposal.
+The bottom line - any hazardous waste that will ultimately end up in some form of land disposal or disbursement is required to meet all applicable treatment standards prior to such disposal processes.
 Standards applicable to hazardous waste can be found under Title 40 of the Code of Federal Regulations (CFR) §268.40.

 Treatment Methods for Medical Waste Disposal

-As guardians of our customers' waste compliance, we are committed to performing all treatment in a responsible manner in accordance with legislation, regulations, codes of practice, standards and licence requirements.
-Where regulations permit, Daniels opt for the most environmentally sustainable methods of waste treatment.
+As guardians of our customers' waste compliance, we are committed to performing all treatment in a responsible manner in accordance with legislation, regulations, codes of practice, standards and license requirements.
+Where local and federal level regulations permit, Daniels opts for the most environmentally sustainable methods of waste treatment.

 Daniels Health use thermal autoclave treatment for regulated medical waste disposal (RMW).
 This includes sharps, regulated medical waste and pathological waste (excluding arms, legs and torsos)… just painted a nice picture for you didn’t it!
 Autoclave is the most environmentally responsible process for the treatment of RMW and other infectious wastes and aligns with our mission of sustainability throughout our operations.
 Utilizing pressure chambers that sterilize supplies and equipment in steam "baths" of approximately 285°, the Autoclave denatures the waste by way of high pressure steam sterilization.